Maximum weekly hours

 Averaging of hours of work under awards or agreements

-An award or agreement may include provisions for the averaging of hours of work over a specified period that is greater than a week.
+An award or agreement may allow for the averaging of hours of work over a period of time that is greater than a week.

-The average weekly hours over the period must not exceed:
+The average weekly hours over the period must not exceed the following, unless those additional hours are considered reasonable:

-- for a full-time employee, 38 hours or
+• for a full-time employee, 38 hours (unless their award or enterprise agreement specifies different hours) or

-- the employee’s ordinary hours of work in a week.
+• the employee’s agreed ordinary hours of work in a week.

 Example

-The award regulating Malcolm’s employment includes averaging arrangements in relation to hours of work, so that full-time employees would ordinarily work 152 hours over four weeks (an average of 38 hours per week).
-Over a four week period, Malcolm’s work pattern is as follows:
+Malcolm is a full-time employee.
+The award covering his employment includes averaging arrangements in relation to hours of work.
+It states that full-time employees can agree to work a total of 152 hours over a 4 week period (an average of 38 hours per week).
+Malcolm has agreed to this arrangement and his work pattern is as follows:

 Week 1 – worked 21 hours